Advisory Board

-The GNOME Advisory Board members are representatives of organizations and companies that support GNOME and have an interest in the future of the project.
+The GNOME Advisory Board is composed of organizations and companies that support GNOME and have an interest in the future of the project.
 While the Advisory Board does not have decision-making authority for the GNOME Foundation, its members communicate with the Board of Directors and help the board guide the overall direction of GNOME and the GNOME Foundation.

 The Board meets twice a year, in the summer and the winter.
 The aim of these meetings is to: